nickoncrack/casm/README.md

 ## How it works
 ### 1. Registers
 The available registers are:
-+ `a, b, c, d`, which are the standard 32-bit registers
++ `a, b, c, d`, which are the standard 32-bit registers and are all modifiable using the `mov` instructions
 + `r0`, a special register, the use of which will be explained in section `2a`
++ `ip`, the instruction pointer which is indirectly modifiable using `jmp` instructions.
-+ `ip, sp`, instruction pointer and stack pointer respectively, which are inaccessible using the assembly
++ `sp`, the stack pointer which is modifiable using the `mov` instructions
-+ `flags`, contains various flags about the current instruction, can be modified using `setf` or other instructions.
++ `flags`, contains various flags about the current instruction, can be modified using `setf` or other instructions (only at `iopl == 0x00`)
 + `pta`, page table address, contains the physical address of the page table. (section 5a)

 As explained below, registers are passed as numbers in the high byte of an operand.
-The following table contains the number corresponding to each register
+The following table contains the number corresponding to each register that is modifiable by the `mov` instructions
 | Value | Register |
 | --- | --- |
 | 0x00 | Register A |